 Generally, if you have a higher DR, your site will be more likely to rank higher on SERPs.
 Ranking higher on SERPs means your earnings potential is higher.
 It follows that with a stronger Backlink Profile, you will have a higher earning potential.

-You may have noticed that both measurements weigh the backlinks very high in the overall score.
+You may have noticed that both measurements weigh the backlinks to your website very high in the overall score.
 This is a good indicator that backlinks are a major player when calculating your SERPs.
-That is even more proof that you should be focusing on link building to drive more traffic and exposure for your site.
+That is even more proof that you should be focusing on link building to drive more traffic and exposure for your site in search results.

 There are two very broadly defined methods for obtaining backlinks: those that are given to you organically and those that require work from you.
 The former is less common, while you have complete control over the latter.
 Let’s talk about both.